thunderclient/thunder-client-support/README.md

 - **Scriptless Testing:** Easily test API responses with a GUI-based interface.
 - **Local Storage:** The extension saves all data locally on the user's device.
 - **Git Sync:** Save requests data in your Git repository for team collaboration.
-- **Advanced CLI:** Run requests, multiple collections and cURL commands from the terminal.
+- **Advanced CLI:** Run requests, collections and cURL commands from the terminal.

 ## Documentation (NEW)